 Work Life Balance: Is it Possible for a Teacher Mom?

-Teacher mom work life balance is really hard.
+Teacher mom’s work-life balance is tricky.
 Is being a teacher and a mom a benefit or a drawback to teaching?
-I’ve seen it both ways and they both have benefits and drawbacks.
-After many years of staying home with my children, I returned back to teaching.
-While returning to teaching, the question, “Is having children a benefit or drawback to teaching?” has crossed my mind.
-As always, everyone is different along with lifestyle, priorities, and circumstances which dictate this answer.
+I’ve seen it both ways, and they both have advantages and disadvantages.
+After many years of staying home with my children, I returned to teaching.
+While returning to education, the question, “Is having children a benefit or drawback to teaching?” has crossed my mind.
+Everyone is different, along with lifestyle, priorities, and circumstances dictate this answer.
 There seem to be positives and negatives with both.

-I spent many years in college receiving a formal education on best practices to teach both early childhood and special needs.
-Then, I had several years of teaching before I had my own children.
-I remember at a conference, a parent jokingly said, “You will understand when you have kids.”
+I spent many years in college receiving a formal education on best practices to teach early childhood and special needs.
+Then, I had several years of teaching before I had my children.
+At a conference, a parent jokingly said, “You will understand when you have kids.”
 At the time, I was slightly offended by this.
-After spending 6-7 hours a day with their child, I was with my students more than most parents were with their children each day.
-I also spent all my free time, planning, preparing, and researching for their child.
+After spending 6-7 hours a day with their child, I was with my students more than most parents were with their children daily.
+I also spent all my free time planning, preparing, and researching for their child.
 My top priority was my class.
-But once I have kids, I understood her point.
+But once I had kids, I understood her point.

 Teacher without Children

 Then my daughter began kindergarten.
 Her teacher did not have children, had a few years of experience, and was the most kind-hearted woman.
 None of those things were determined by her lack of parenting.
 Her personality, experience, and calm nature all came from within.
 My daughter thrived educationally and socially.
 The benefit of her not having children was that I could see her taking extra time out of her schedule to plan.
 She went above and beyond with some lessons, and her passion for teaching showed that she was taking personal time to go the extra mile.
 Personal time a mom may not have time to give.